nikita-reva/SysArchProjectW2/README.md

 This the fuctionality we added:

-  - <b>MQTT Client (mqtt_subscriber.py):</b> The app is able to connect to a MQTT broker, which runs on a computer in my university.
+  - <b>MQTT Client (mqtt_subscriber.py):</b> The app is able to connect to a MQTT broker, which runs on a computer in our university.
 It can be accessed via VPN.
 The MQTT client can handle multiple topics, send data directly to the frontend via websockets, post data (in JSON format) to the backend and write data to JSON file in the project folder.
 During the project execution, the data was sent to us via MQTT from a